Left: A partial map of Indiana counties.

 another expedition to draw out Forrest.
 This time his orders were to destroy

-the Mobile and Ohio Railroad that ran through Tupelo, MS, eighty miles
+the Mobile and Ohio Railroad that ran through Tupelo, Mississippi, eighty miles

 southeast of Memphis.
-The brigades, including the 93rd Regiment,
+The brigades, including the 93rd IN,

 first traveled thirty miles by rail to a point east of Memphis then marched toward